cpu/vexation/site/content/blog/pe-infector-basics/index.md

 viral_payload_size EQU $ - viral_payload
 ```

 This equate stayed current as I tweaked the code and avoided having to update a fixed value.
-The unoptimized assembly linked to later in this post ends up having `viral_payload_size EQU 38Eh`, a pretty beefy `910` bytes.
+The unoptimized assembly linked to later in this post ends up having `viral_payload_size EQU 38Eh`, a pretty beefy `910` bytes (`0x038E` == `910`).

 Aligning the virtual and raw sections according to the required alignment sounds difficult but is just a way of saying that the unaligned size must be made evenly divisible by the alignment value.
 The calculation is: